Wiring Notes and Related

 2. Join Conductors by twisting, evenly, starting at about the middle of the stripped area!

-3. Add 3-5 further tight turns (That is taken directly from the WU instructions, but on the low side of that is really OK when these wires are not hanging between two poles and under constant tension and exposed to buffeting by the weather!).
+3. Add 3-5 further tight turns (That is taken directly from the WU instructions, but on the low side of that is really OK, and perfectly adequate when these wires are not hanging between two poles, under constant tension and exposed to buffeting by the weather!).

 4. Trim, and solder (see below!).